After completing this unit you will:

 The nurses were incredibly sympathetic and caring with their words, their tone and their time.

-Health professionals who care for women in different settings and at different stages of miscarriage may have different experiences of women’s feelings.
+Health professionals who care for women in different settings and at different stages of pregnancy may notice some common reactions in those instances.

-Click on the folders below to see what a miscarriage might mean to the woman at different stages of her journey.
+Click on the folders below to see what pregnancy loss might mean to the woman at different stages of her journey.

 The paramedics were wonderful.
 They called my husband, asked if there was anyone else I needed contacting… and they gave me some gas and air, which I needed.

 Women come to their ultrasound scan with a range of expectations, concerns and emotions.
-They may:
+A woman may feel:

 In the scan room, I had expected to see our baby kicking and waving furiously.
 Instead, nothing.
 I felt stunned.

-Women may come to their general practice at any stage of their pregnancy, particularly if they have already experienced a miscarriage.
-The woman may be:
+Women may come to their general practice at any stage of their pregnancy.
+In relation to pregnancy loss, the woman may be:

 My GP was fabulous.
 She knew what we’d been through to get pregnant at all and was so supportive.